w3c/charter-media-wg/README.md

-# charter-media-wg
+# Draft charter for a possible Media Working Group

-Draft charter for a possible Media Working Group
+For discussion.
+See the [draft charter](https://w3c.github.io/charter-media-wg/).